rybla/riib11.github.io/_posts/2019-09-01-intangible-value.md

 ---
 layout: post
 title: Golden Bubble
+subtitle: How solid is the value inflating Bitcoin?
 author: Henry Blanchette
+categories: economics technology
 ---

 A common argument is that Bitcoin and other cryptocurrencies have no _real value_ because they have no backing asset with _intrinsic value_.
 Call these kinds of cryptocurrencies "Intangibles."
 The conclusion of this arguemnt is that Intangibles are really just thinkly-veiled Ponzi schemes, since their only value is that in trading them to suckers for fiat currencies.
 I disagree with this line of argument, and in this article I defend the following theses in refutation: